westlicht/rc505-editor/README.md

 - edit patch settings
 - import audio loops (automatically convert audio format for compatibility with RC-505)
 - export audio loops

+## Download

+You can download the latest releases for OSX and Windows on the [Releases](https://github.com/westlicht/rc505-editor/releases/latest) page.
+On Linux, please compile the application yourself, see the *Compiling* section for instructions.

 ## Usage